Human rights in Togo: Basic rights

 In May 2012, a law was passed requiring prior notification of public demonstrations.
 In the same year, security forces used excessive force to disperse a number of demonstrators, and the head of the ANC was subjected to house arrest to keep him from taking part in protests.
 Student activists connected to the Mouvement pour l'épanouissement des étudiants togolais (Movement for the development of Togolese students, MEET) were arrested, wounded by rubber bullets, and generally abused.

 Corruption is a crime, but is rarely punished.
 According to the World Bank's Worldwide Governance Indicators for 2009, government corruption was a severe problem.
 Corruption was common among prison officials, police officers, and members of the judiciary.
 The 2005 presidential election was rife with fraud, intimidation, and violence, but the 2010 election was relatively peaceful and was considered generally free and fair.

 The opposition began holding protests in April demanding electoral reforms, calling for an end to the Gnassingbé dynasty, and insisting on respect for human rights.
 Government security forces brutally put down several demonstrations in mid 2012.
 In October 2012, a sociology student described the situation as "very worrying", noting that the opposition "is hardening its stance and the government doesn't seem to be listening".
 A former economy and finance minister said at the same time that the Togolese people "are angry about the government's slip-ups in terms of human rights, acting arbitrarily and using the judiciary to cling to power".

 In Togo, where 33 percent of the population is animist, 28 percent Catholic, 14 percent Sunni Muslim, and 10 percent Protestant, and where both Christian and Muslim holy days are national holidays, there have been no reports in recent years of abuses of religious freedom or of discrimination based on religious affiliation.
 Members of different religions regularly invite one another to worship services, according to a 2012 U.S. State Department report on religious freedom, which also notes that religious intermarriage is common.

 Human rights groups

 Human rights groups in Togo include the Togolese League of Human Rights, the Center for Observation and Promotion of the Rule of Law, and the Togolese Association for the Defense and Protection of Human Rights.
 Although these groups, as well as many of their international counterparts, are allowed to operate in Togo, the government usually pays no heed to their recommendations.
 The national assembly also has a human rights committee, but it plays a minimal role.

+En aucun cas (lit. 'under no circumstances') raises awareness of human rights issues in Togo.
+Its leader, Foly Satchivi, has been arrested on multiple occasions because of his activism.